syedzeeshan7244/springboot-playground/00 - Annotations/01 - @RestContoller.md

 Every method inside will return data directly as a response body (usually JSON) instead of rendering a view (like JSP or HTML).

 ***In short:***
 @RestController makes your class a REST API endpoint provider — Spring automatically converts method return values into HTTP responses (usually JSON).

+Added.